lbuk/portfolio-website/_portfolio/MappingBuildingStratificationin2D.markdown

 </div>

 <div class="col three caption">
 	Mapping the horizontal stratification of buildings in 2D.
-Airspace development is represented here as the highest floor of the building footprint.
+The building footprint is horizontally subdivided and airspace development is represented as the highest floor.
 </div>

 <br>